State-wide Work for Building Health Center and DV Program Partnerships

 Maternal Health

 Intimate partner violence (IPV) has impacts on maternal mortality.
 Addressing these topics is central to ensuring expectant mothers do not continue to die from preventable causes.
-According to the national partnership for women & families, each year, an estimated 324,000 pregnant people in the United States are battered by their intimate partners.
-IPV during pregnancy […]
+According to the national partnership for women & families, each year, an estimated 324,000 mothers in the United States are battered by their intimate partners.
+IPV during pregnancy can […]

 Tools for Health Centers

-General Resources Futures Without Violence CUES videos Healing Centered Approaches to Screen and Intervene for Social Determinants of Health Including Intimate Partner Violence (A Paper) Increasing Health Care Enrollment for Survivors of Domestic Violence Quality Assessment / Quality Improvement Tool Partnerships Between Health Centers and Domestic and Sexual Violence Advocacy Programs (Bi-directional Infographic) Privacy Principles […]
+General Resources Futures Without Violence CUES Infographic Futures Without Violence CUES videos Increasing Health Care Enrollment for Survivors of Domestic Violence Quality Assessment / Quality Improvement Tool Partnerships Between Health Centers and Domestic and Sexual Violence Advocacy Programs (Bi-directional Infographic) Privacy Principles for Protecting Survivors of Intimate Partner Violence, Exploitation and Human Trafficking in Healthcare […]

 Oral Health